 “It’s like telemedicine on crack”

-A Safer Environment for Alzheimer’s Patients
+A Safer Environment for Alzheimer’s Residents

 A powerful specific example is the use of ambient intelligence to detect the onset of Alzheimer’s.
 Sensors that monitor your daily behavior patterns will begin to pick up on changes in your behavior, such as the failure to measure ingredients while cooking or forgetting to turn off a stove after meal preparation is complete, he says.

-“It’s especially useful if you live far away form your parents,” the futurist says, adding that this form of monitoring will be common in the U.S. sooner than we expect.
+“It’s especially useful if you live far away from your parents,” the futurist says, adding that this form of monitoring will be common in the U.S. sooner than we expect.
 “It’s already being done in Europe.”

 A Life Less Lonely

-Galloway emphasizes the importance of touch and companionship in the lives of seniors, from the impact of bringing his pet Labrador to a nursing home (“Older people want something that’s not afraid to touch them.”) to apps like Apple’s Siri and Amazon Echo (the a voice-activated wireless speaker and voice command device).
+Galloway emphasizes the importance of touch and companionship in seniors' lives, from the impact of bringing his pet Labrador to a nursing home (“Older people want something that’s not afraid to touch them.”) to apps like Apple’s Siri and Amazon Echo (a voice-activated wireless speaker and voice command device).
+He predicts most seniors will own a device that combines the more appealing features of a Roomba vacuum cleaner and a Furby.

-These devices will watch you, be able to read facial expressions and notice behavior that’s out of the ordinary, such as remaining in one room for too long a time.
+These devices will watch you, be able to read facial expressions, and notice behavior that’s out of the ordinary, such as remaining in one room for too long a time.

-“It’s going to be unobtrusive and its gonna look friendly like Mickey Mouse,” he says.
+“It’s going to be unobtrusive, and it's gonna look friendly like Mickey Mouse,” he says.
 “Everybody will have one of these.”

-Ron Galloway's full presentation from the 2015 Senior Living Innovation Forum can be viewed below.
 To learn more about Ron visit his website at: www.rongalloway.com

 Posted by

-SLIF heads to Napa!
+SLIF heads to New Mexico!

 The One of a Kind Retreat for Senior Housing Leaders.